Level of education

 4) Rheological models to represent these behaviors

-- a) Rheological models: The course begins with a general presentation of the distinctions between solid and fluid behavior, elastic and viscous behavior, and the corresponding temporal aspects.
-An introduction to plasticity (fluid-like deformation of a solid beyond a threshold mechanical stress) is also presented.
+- a) Rheological models: The course begins with a general overview of the distinctions between solid and fluid behavior, elastic and viscous behavior, considering the corresponding temporal aspects.
+An introduction to plasticity (fluid-like deformation of a solid beyond a mechanical stress threshold) is also presented.

-Next, the main rheological models (and their associated analog models) are shown, together with their use in determining the corresponding mechanical properties.
-Finally, methods for combining these models (in series and/or in parallel) in order to develop more complex ones are developed.
+Next, the main rheological models (and their associated analog models) are presented, along with their use in determining the corresponding mechanical properties.
+Finally, methods for combining these models in series and/or in parallel to develop more complex models are discussed.